openedx-unsupported/devstack/README.rst

 .. code:: sh

-   docker image prune -f  # (This is very safe, so try this first.)
+   docker system prune -f  # (This is very safe, so try this first.)

 If you are still seeing issues, you can try cleaning up dangling volumes.

-**Warning**: In most cases this will only remove volumes you no longer need, but this is not a guarantee.
+1. Bring up all containers.

 .. code:: sh

+   make dev.up

+2. Remove all unused volumes. **Warning:** this will remove all Docker data on your system that is *not currently in use by a container*, which is why it's important to run the previous step.
+Otherwise, this will wipe out your Devstack data.

-   docker volume prune -f  # (Be careful, this will remove your persistent data!)
+   docker volume prune -f

 No such file or directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~